1. This is all a ruse!

 My better half is a lawyer.
 She’s not yet Financially Independent.
 We split all our bills equally and share expenses.
 But my money is my money, her money is her money.
 But we share the same outlook in life: we want to do more of what we want to do and less of what other people (especially horrible bosses) want us to do.

-8. That all sounds to good to be true, what’s the catch?
+8. That all sounds too good to be true, what’s the catch?

 9. But I need a [car/holiday/Prada handbag]!

 Do you really need it?
 Do you even want it?
 Most of the time we buy things not because we want them, but because of some underlying reason.
 We get a car because we want to save time making journeys.
 We go on holidays because we want to be more relaxed.
 We buy expensive items to make us feel more beautiful or powerful.
 But none of those purchases actually solve the underlying problem.
-Even with a car you’ll find yourself perpetually out of time.
-Even with a holiday you’ll go back to being stressed.
-And even with your Rolex you’ll still feel insecure.
+Even with a car, you’ll find yourself perpetually out of time.
+Even with a holiday, you’ll go back to being stressed.
+And even with your Rolex, you’ll still feel insecure.
 I think it’s better to find the things that truly bring you joy and spend money on those – most people find that spending money just doesn’t equate to happiness.

 10. So why have you set up this website?